cincanproject/tools/pywhois/README.md

     $ sudo pip3 install cincan-command

-After that it is straightforward to invoke the dockerized 'pywhois' for a pdf-file using the cincan command:
+After that it is straightforward to invoke the dockerized 'pywhois' for a IP(s) using the cincan command:

     $ cincan run cincan/pywhois <IP>